12 Top Music Festivals & Events in Romania for Everyone

 Saga Festival is another Bucharest-based music festival with a special venue: the Romaero Airport.

-Big names headlining this event include Lil Nas X, Skrillex, Loreen and Alan Walker.
-At SAGA, you can now ”buy for the next year’s whole event for 60€ or you can wait until later to buy day tickets.
+For this year’s edition, SAGA confirmed artists such as Armin van Buuren, Loreen, Dennis Lloyd, Artbat, James Hype, and Nico Moreno.
+You can now buy tickets for the next year’s whole event for 60€ or you can wait until later to buy day tickets.

 12. Photo Romania Festival in Cluj-Napoca

-Finally, we have a festival that covers music, photography and art.
+We also have a festival that covers music, photography, and art.
 Its name is Photo Romania Festival and takes place - once again - in the city of Cluj-Napoca.
 Maybe you’ve noticed the many many events that take place here - which is why the city was informally nicknamed the biggest festival city in Europe.

 The festival usually takes place in May allowing visitors to get through their first photography museum in Romania and see more than 70 exhibitions of Romanian famous artists, like Catalin Angel, but also foreign ones, like Sakis Dazanis.